zaidabri/DQN_Pendulum_Control/README.md

 # Deep Q-Learning Neural Network for single and double pendulum control

 ## Description
-The aim of this project is to implement a Deep Q Network to control a simple and a double pendulum simulation, where the joint angle and velocity are continuous and torque is discretized.
+This project aims to implement a Deep Q Network to control a simple and double pendulum simulation, where the joint angle and velocity are continuous, and torque is discretized.
 The pendulum environment was developed and controlled within an implementation made in Python.
-For further insights please refer to the PDF paper os this repository.
+For further insights, please refer to the PDF paper of this repository.

 ## Requirements
 Linux system with Python >= 3.6 installed